The Protomen: Concepts and themes

+Performances

+Costumed band members act as characters in the rock opera's narrative while performing songs.
+Stage shows are immersive with fog machines, props, and audience participation.
+Songs feature chorus roles that are sung by crowds.
+Upwards of seven band members perform one or more instruments on stage.

+Set lists include music from all of their acts and cover songs.
+A traditional set opens with music from Act I, followed by music from Act II.

+Performance history

 The Protomen have performed at a number of conventions, festivals and showcases throughout their career.

 In 2007, The Protomen played at Capcom's booth at San Diego Comic Con by Capcom's invitation.
 In 2009, the group competed for and won the right to perform at the Bonnaroo music festival, defeating several other Nashville bands.
 They played two showcases at CMJ Music Marathon in October of the same year.
 In 2010, The Protomen took part in the SXSW music festival and the mega-gaming conventions in PAX East in Boston (2010-2013) and PAX 2010 in Seattle.
 In 2011, they performed at the Houston Free Press Summer Fest.
 The Protomen have performed at the 2009, 2010, 2011, 2012, and 2013 Nerdapalooza Festival in Orlando, FL and began their 2011 run at MAGFest 9 in Alexandria, VA.
 The Protomen have made an appearance at the Middle Tennessee Anime Convention (MTAC) in Nashville, Tennessee twice; once in 2007, and again in 2011.
 The Protomen have also performed in Eau Claire, WI at the Plaza Hotel and Suites for No Brand Con 2013.
 The band also performed at the very first PAX Australia in 2013.
 They played Warped Tour 2014 for its entire run.
 The Protomen performed at MomoCon 2015, as well as MAGFest 13 on January 23, 2015.
-The band returned to the MAGFest Super 2020 stage at Gaylord National as one of the festival's headliners on January 4, 2020.
+The band returned to the Super MAGFest 2020 stage at Gaylord National as one of the festival's headliners on January 4, 2020, and again at Super MAGfest 2024 on January 21, 2024.